Bridging loans for non-standard properties

 If a property is described as unmortgageable, will bridging always be available?

 Not always, but bridging lenders can often consider properties that mainstream mortgage lenders decline, because the underwriting framework is different.
 A mainstream mortgage lender declining a property typically reflects that property’s failure to meet habitability, construction, or legal standards that are set for long-term lending portfolios.
-A bridging lender is assessing whether the property provides adequate security for a short-term loan and whether the exit plan is credible — a different question that can produce a different answer for many property types that mainstream lenders decline.
+A bridging lender is assessing whether the property provides adequate security for a short-term loan and whether the exit plan is credible, which is a different question that can produce a different answer for many property types that mainstream lenders decline.

 However, bridging lenders also have limits.
 A property with severe structural failure, environmental contamination that affects value and insurability, or legal issues so significant that the security cannot be effectively registered may be declined by bridging lenders as well.
 In these cases, the issue is not the type of lending but the quality of the security itself.
 For properties at the more extreme end of the non-standard spectrum, specialist bridging lenders with experience in the specific property type are more likely to provide a solution than general bridging lenders, because they have the valuer relationships and underwriting experience to assess the security confidently where others cannot.